Below we hope to answer some of the most frequently asked questions about postpartum depression, and perinatal mental

 Some find it helpful to write down symptoms and feelings prior to an appointment with their care provider.
 It may also be helpful to take a supportive person with you to the appointment.

 There is no one cause for perinatal mood and anxiety disorders.
 Women who develop depression or anxiety around childbearing have symptoms that are caused by a combination of psychological, social, and biological stressors.
 Hormonal fluctuations cause reactions in sensitive women.
 Risk factors do include a personal or family history of mood or anxiety disorders such as depression, anxiety, bipolar disorder (manic-depressive), and sensitivity to hormonal changes.
 Developing a perinatal mood and anxiety disorder is not your fault.
 You did not do anything to “get” this.

 A support group can be helpful as a place you can talk with others who understand what you are experiencing, and meet people who have recovered.
 Groups associated with PSI are led by facilitators who encourage members to share non-judgmental support and suggestions for recovery, if requested.
 You will have the option of sharing or simply listening to others.
 Support groups are not a substitute for professional care; they are places to connect with others who understand and give encouragement.

 Telephone support is receiving support and information, being listened to, validated, and understood.
 It’s not meant to be a substitute for professional care; it is a way to connect with someone who understands and gives encouragement.
 A helpline is set up so that you can leave a message and a trained volunteer or staff person will call you back.
-Many states have organizations with helplines, and most have the goal of returning calls within 24 hours.
-The PSI Helpline is answered from 5am to 11pm Pacific Time and you can leave a message at all other times.
 Learn more about our helpline HERE.